citp/privacy-policy-historical/u/uc/ucd/ucdenver.edu.md

-> *The following text is extracted and transformed from the ucdenver.edu privacy policy that was archived on 2010-05-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100527093711id_/http%3A//www.ucdenver.edu/policy/Pages/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ucdenver.edu privacy policy that was archived on 2010-09-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100922000608id_/http%3A//www.ucdenver.edu/policy/Pages/PrivacyPolicy.aspx) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | | University of Colorado Denver

 The University of Colorado supports the protection of individual privacy and is committed to ensuring the confidentiality of personally identifiable information provided by its employees, students, and visitors.
 However, because the university is a public institution, some personally identifiable information may be subject to disclosure pursuant to the Colorado Open Records Act (C.R.S. ¤ 24-72-101 et seq.).
 In addition, the university may disclose information to third parties when such disclosure is required or permitted by law.
 Please go to <http://www.uchsc.edu/hipaa/internal/docs/2.1.doc> for notice of privacy practices related to health care information.